 Being a coastal Mexican culinary destination, and lined with beautiful beaches, Mazatlan is a great place to get fresh delicious fish dishes.

 Also, one other thing that’s worth mentioning is the chorizo.
-Chorizo Sinaloense is a special type of chorizo made in the state of Sinaloa, which is where Mazatlan is.
+Chorizo Sinaloense is a special type of chorizo made in the state of Sinaloa, which is where Mazatlan is located.

 And on top of the food, it has a very cute old town filled with fun eateries, pretty squares, and a local markets that’s fun to explore.